 The College provided a guarantee to its pension actuaries in respect of its cleaning contractor's participation in the fund.
 The cleaning contractor exited the fund with effect from 31 March 2017 and an exit liability of £80,500 has been calculated by the actuaries.
-The cleaning contractor has so far refused to meet this exit liability with the consequence that the college, as guarantor, may be called upon to meet this exit liability.
+The LGPS have negotiated with the cleaning contractor who appear to have agreed to settle this liability; however the college is awaiting official confirmation of this agreement.